CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/installation.rst

       .. important:: This vendordep is for robot projects that are **only** using devices with Phoenix 6 firmware.

-      Paste the following URL in WPILib VS Code :guilabel:`Install New Libraries (Online)`:
+      Paste the following URL in WPILib VS Code :guilabel:`Install new libraries (online)`:

       - ``https://maven.ctr-electronics.com/release/com/ctre/phoenix6/latest/Phoenix6-frc2023-latest.json``